grapa-dev/grapa/docs-src/docs/vector_performance_guide.md

 ### Do's
 - ✅ Use matrices < 50x50 for real-time applications
+- ✅ Use matrices < 200x200 for interactive applications (good performance)
+- ✅ Use matrices < 1000x1000 for batch processing
 - ✅ Pre-allocate matrices when possible
 - ✅ Use appropriate data types (INT vs FLOAT)
 - ✅ Monitor memory usage for large matrices
 - ✅ Use fast operations (sum, mean) for large datasets
-- ✅ Consider breaking large problems into smaller blocks
+- ✅ Consider breaking very large problems (> 1000x1000) into smaller blocks
 - ✅ Use sequential loops for large datasets with simple operations
 - ✅ Use parallel `.map()/.filter()` for smaller datasets with complex operations
 - ✅ Prefer `.reduce()` for large datasets when possible (more efficient)
+- ✅ Use `32.setfloat(0)` for machine learning applications requiring maximum speed
+- ✅ Use `64.setfloat(0)` for balanced speed/accuracy in most applications
+- ✅ Use `128.setfloat(0)` for applications requiring maximum precision

 ### Don'ts
-- ❌ Don't use large matrices (> 200x200) for real-time applications
+- ❌ Don't use very large matrices (> 1000x1000) for real-time applications
 - ❌ Don't repeatedly allocate large matrices
-- ❌ Don't use eigenvalue calculations for large matrices (> 50x50)
+- ❌ Don't use eigenvalue calculations for large matrices (> 100x100)
 - ❌ Don't ignore memory usage for large datasets
 - ❌ Don't use expensive operations when fast alternatives exist
 - ❌ Don't use `.map()/.filter()` on very large datasets with simple operations